 - Make sure your oven is heating to the correct temperature.
 An oven thermometer will help you know when your oven is preheated to the correct temperature.

 - Use the size pan that the recipe calls for.
-If you use a pan that is smaller, the bread will be thicker than should be which means it will need more time to bake correctly.
+If you use a pan that is smaller, the bread will be thicker than should be.
+This means it will need more time to bake correctly.

 - Do not add extra banana to the batter.
 Adding additional banana adds more moisture to the batter which will make the finished bread too wet.
 Discard or freeze any banana pieces you may have leftover.